 Had a completely paralyzed colon and was facing a colostomy

 Had surgery for other related matters

 But, Jer.
 30:17 was also in operation: “I will restore health unto you, and I will heal you of your wounds.”
 But, I’m getting ahead of my story.

 How did I eventually escape?
 And, considering I was determined to stay, why?

 One day something strange but marvelous happened.
-Kneeling by my bed and praying aloud, entertaining no thoughts about asking for help to escape, I was right in the middle of a sentence when my voice was stopped and I was totally interrupted with these words:
+Kneeling by my bed and praying aloud, entertaining no thoughts about asking for help to escape, I was right in the middle of a sentence when my voice was forcibly cut off, and interrupted with these words: